Become a Member for as little as $4/mo and enjoy unlimited reading of TSLL blog.

 33. Dyson stick vacuum cleaner

 While this is a cleaning staple, it comes to us from a British inventor and I have been loving and using mine since 2019.
-Love it and their customer service as well.
+Used daily and appreciate its ease and their customer service as well.
 See all of their vacuums here.

 34. Downton Abbey